Blockchain

 How to create a DAO on Base with the Aragon App

 Base is a Layer 2 blockchain built on Ethereum that has lower cost transactions, saving resources for your DAO.
-It only takes a few dollars of ETH and a few minutes to launch your DAO on Base and start working toward your mission today!
+It only takes a few dollars worth of ETH and a few minutes of time to launch your DAO on Base and start working toward your mission today!

 In this guide, we’ll walk through the steps to create a DAO on Base using the Aragon App.